-This year the Turner Prize is presented in Northern Ireland for the first time in its history.
-The exhibition, at Ebrington in Derry~Londonderry, is part of the UK City of Culture 2013 (23 October 2013 – 5 January 2014) and the winner will be announced at an awards ceremony on Monday 2 December 2013.
+This year the Turner Prize was presented in Northern Ireland for the first time in its history.
+The exhibition, at Ebrington in Derry~Londonderry, is part of the UK City of Culture 2013.

 - Annie Fletcher, Head of Exhibitions, Van Abbemuseum, Eindhoven

 - Susanne Gaensheimer, Director of Frankfurts Museum of Modern Art

 - Declan Long, writer and lecturer at National College of Art and Design, Dublin

 - Ralph Rugoff, Director of Hayward Gallery, London

 - The jury is chaired by Penelope Curtis, Director of Tate Britain

 Laure Prouvost being given the award shows that the Turner Prize still has the capacity to be unpredictable.